schackartk/google_mapper/README.md

 The end product is an HTML widget that can be opened in most web browsers.

 ## Hard-coded Script Version

 Edit the `explicit_google_mapper.R` script to make the paths to the respective files match your file structure.

+If you are using paths relative to where the script is located (which is the case for the default paths), make sure to change your working directory, e.g. `setwd("path/to/google_mapper/directory"`.

 Run as you would any R code.